SaschaWillems/ModernVkTriangle/README.md

 vkCmdPipelineBarrier2(cb, &barrierDependencyInfo);
 ```

 Not only do [image memory barriers](https://docs.vulkan.org/spec/latest/chapters/synchronization.html#synchronization-dependencies) transition layouts, they also make sure that this happens at the right [pipeline stage](https://docs.vulkan.org/spec/latest/chapters/pipelines.html#pipelines-block-diagram), enforcing ordering inside a command buffer.
 Similar to other synchronization primitives we used, these are necessary to make sure the GPU e.g. doesn't start writing to an image in one pipeline stage while a previous pipeline stage is still reading from it.
 They also make writes visible to following stages.
-The `srcStageMask` is the pipeline stage(s) to wait on, `srcAccessMask` and defines writes to be made availble. `dstStageMask` and `dstAccessMask` define where and what writes to be made visible.
+The `srcStageMask` is the pipeline stage(s) to wait on, `srcAccessMask` and defines writes to be made available. `dstStageMask` and `dstAccessMask` define where and what writes to be made visible.

 > **Note:** Available and visible might sound like the same thing, but they aren't.
 That's due to how CPU/GPUs work and how they interact with caches.
 Available means data is ready for future memory operations (e.g. cache flushes).
 Visible means that data is actually visible to reads from the consuming stages.